 In July 2004 the University of Stuttgart conducted a test flight with an ADS40 fitted with three different IMU's simultaneously.
-Flying height was 1500 m above ground and pixel size on the ground was 15cm GSD.
+For the case of the flying height of 1500 m above ground the pixel size on the ground was 15cm GSD.
 4 flight lines with two cross strips were flown.
 A total of 12 ground control points where used for the block adjustment.
 Absolute accuracy was tested against 198 check points established in the test area.
 The tests also had the objective to further investigate the feasibility of improving image resolution using staggered line images.
 Further results will be published by the University of Stuttgart in due course.